 Winter weeds grow while everything else is sleeping.

 Crabgrass, pepperweed, henpic and broadleaf weeds slowly grow through the cold season.
 As soon as temps warm up, they take off – soaking up precious water and minerals your spring lawn will need to grow.
 In fact, these interlopers grow quickly enough to choke out your lawn.
 You can prevent their spread by catching them early enough in winter and applying winter weed control treatments to stave off this rapid growth.

 Post-emergent products are the most effective.

 In early fall, you can apply a pre-emergent weed control product to your lawn to control winter weeds.
 If fall treatments were missed – or simply, ineffective – you’ll want to switch up your game.
-A high-quality post-emergent solution can be applied directly to the weeds.
+You can apply a high-quality post-emergent solution directly to the weeds.
 It’s important to identify the plants you’re dealing with and to use treatments specifically for the invasive growth in your yard.

 Winter weeds are devastating to all types of lawns.